Are you starting a new Youtube channel and you cannot decide on what is the best camera for shooting your first vlog?

 Sony RX 100 series

 No digital compacts buying guide would be complete without mentioning the Sony RX 100 series.
-A direct G7X competitor with better image quality, more features, but also two times higher price tag.
+A direct G7X competitor with better image quality, more features, but also two times the higher price tag.

 Due to this reason, I never considered buying one.
 Even though older models, like Mark I, were selling at 200 USD or Mark III at 300 USD, the newest Mark VII cost a whooping 1200 USD.